validatedpatterns-workspace/layered-zero-trust/README.md

 Once you have authenticated to RHBK, you will be instructed to change the temporary password and set a more permanent password.
 Once complete, you will be redirected to the qtodo application verifying the OIDC based authentication functions properly.

 Feel free to add new items to the list of todos.
 By being able to add and remove items from the page, the integration between the Quarkus application and the backend PostgreSQL database using credentials sourced from HashiCorp Vault was successful.

+### Importing existing clusters

+>[!WARNING]
+> Since ACM chart provisioning functionality uses `ClusterPools` and these technology is limited to Cloud environments, we do not recommend use those configuration settings.
+> Instead, we have enabled the option to import your existing standalone clusters using the **acm-managed-clusters** chart.

+The pattern supports importating pre-existing Openshift clusters into the Hub cluster, converting them into **Managed Clusters**.

+1. Copy the `kubeconfig` file of the cluster you want to import to your local system.

+2. In the `values-secret.yaml` file, add a new secret with the contents of the `kubeconfig` file.

+    ```yaml
+      - name: kubeconfig-spoke
+        vaultPrefixes:
+        - hub
+        fields:
+        - name: content
+          path: ~/.kube/kubeconfig-ztvp-spoke
+    ```

+3. In the `values-hub.yaml` file, add a new entry in the `clusterGroup.managedClusterGroups` key.

+    ```yaml
+      managedClusterGroups:
+        exampleRegion:
+          name: group-one
+          acmlabels:
+            - name: clusterGroup
+              value: group-one
+          helmOverrides:
+            - name: clusterGroup.isHubCluster
+              value: false
+    ```

+4. Also in the `values-hub.yaml` file, add your cluster definition in the `acmManagedClusters.clusters` key.

+    ```yaml
+    acmManagedClusters:
+      clusters:
+        - name: ztvp-spoke-1
+          clusterGroup: group-one
+          labels:
+            cloud: auto-detect
+            vendor: auto-detect
+          kubeconfigVaultPath: secret/data/hub/kubeconfig-spoke
+    ```

+5. Deploy the pattern.